What is Bond?

 If you have a “D” bond (the most common type in a criminal case), the court clerk’s office retains 10% of the money as a processing fee.
 Also, you only have to post 10% of the actual bond to be released.
 For example, if you have a $1,000.00 “D” bond, all you have to post is $100.00 (10%).
 Once the case is complete, you will get 90% of the money you posted back.
 So, if you posted $100.00, you will get back $90.00.

 The court requires that you post bond to ensure you will return to address the criminal charges against you.
-If you fail to return after you post the money, your bond will be forfeited/surrendered and will become the property of the court and a warrant will be issued for your arrest.
+If you fail to return after you post the money, the amount you posted will be forfeited/surrendered and will become the property of the court and a warrant will be issued for your arrest.

 Three Types of Bond in Illinois:

 Personal Recognizance also known as an “I Bond”: